Nathan C. Price

 Nathan C. Price was an American engineer and inventor.
 He made substantial contributions to several US aircraft projects during the first half of the twentieth century.

 Early life

 Nathan Cozens Price was born 20 December 1904 at Montclair, New Jersey.
 He was named for his grandfather.
 The 1940 US Census lists his age 35, birth of himself and father in New Jersey and mother in New York.

 As an Eagle Scout, Nathan was a bodyguard for Prince of Wales in November 1919.
 He graduated from Glen Ridge High School, Montclair, New Jersey, in 1923.

 A news item October 6, 1923 in Princeton, New Jersey, notes that “Nathan C. Price, of Glen Ridge, a graduate of the Glen Ridge High School, was given a scholarship from the individual scholarship funds to attend Princeton University.”
 He is listed as a resident at 66 Clark Street, Glen Ridge, in 1926.

+At Berkeley

 Price then attended the University of California, Berkeley, where he was a senior in September, 1927.